- S -

 AURKKA).

-on the picture above for an enlarged view
+on the image for an enlarged view

-of the dial)
+of the dial

 |